nowf41/osleInviteManager/README.md

-# mesugakibot
+# permissionBOT
-This is a source code of Mesugaki Bot who is discord bot.
+This is a source code of Permission Manager Bot who is discord bot.